inet-framework/inet-tutorials/configurator/doc/step5.md

 ## Goals

-The automatic configuration can configure routes properly, but sometimes the user might want to manually override some of the routes.
+Automatic configuration can fill the routing tables correctly, but sometimes the user might want to manually override some of the routes.
 This step consists of two parts:

-- In the **A** part we will override the routes to just one specific host
+- In **Part A** we will override the routes to just one specific host
-- In the **B** part we will override routes to a set of hosts
+- In **Part B** we will override routes to a set of hosts

 ## Part A - Overriding routes to a specific host

 Both parts in this step use the `ConfiguratorA` network (displayed below), just as in the previous steps.
 In this part we will override the routes going from the subnet of `router0` to `host7`.
-With the automatic configuration, packets from `router0's` subnet would go through `router2` to reach `host7` (as in the previous step.)
+With the automatic configuration, packets from `router0`'s subnet would go through `router2` to reach `host7` (as in the previous step.)
 We want them to go through `router1` instead.

 <img class="screen" src="step4network.png">